Loft (2008 film)

-Loft is a 2008 Belgian erotic mystery film directed by Erik Van Looy and written by Bart De Pauw, starring an ensemble cast of Flemish actors, led by Koen De Bouw, Filip Peeters, Bruno Vanden Broucke, Matthias Schoenaerts and Koen De Graeve.
+Loft is a 2008 Belgian erotic mystery film directed by Erik Van Looy and written by Bart De Pauw, starring an ensemble cast of Flemish actors, led by Koen De Bouw, Filip Peeters, Bruno Vanden Broecke, Matthias Schoenaerts and Koen De Graeve.

 Plot

-Five married men share ownership of an upmarket loft, which they use to discreetly meet their respective mistresses.
+Five married men share ownership of an upmarket loft in Antwerp, which they use to discreetly meet their respective mistresses.
 When the body of a murdered woman is found in that loft, the men begin to suspect each other of having committed the gruesome crime, as they are the only ones with keys to the premises.
 Through flashbacks, which are intertwined by scenes from the present, the story is unravelled.